telerik/blazor-docs/components/window/size.md

 If you know the size you need, just set it to the `Width` and/or `Height` parameters.
 They can take valid CSS values (see the [Dimensions]({%slug common-features/dimensions%}) article).

 >note If you do not set dimensions, no `width` and `height` CSS rules will be set, and the browser will render the Window element with dimensions according to its contents, like any other `<div>` element.
 This may adversely affect [positioning](position).
+>
+> When you set dimensions, content larger than those dimensions will produce scrollbars in the window.

 >caption Set Width and Height to a Window